 In April 2020, the

 H2 blockers are sometimes called H2 receptor antagonists, or H2RAs.
-They reduce the amount of acid that the stomach produces.
+They reduce the amount of acid the stomach produces by lowering histamine production.

 Reducing the production of stomach acid can help treat many health conditions, including gastroesophageal reflux disease (GERD), gastric ulcers, and occasional heartburn.